Cardiff, Glamorgan

 Cowbridge Road Workhouse

 A new workhouse was built in 1839 on the north side of Cowbridge Road, in the Canton district about a mile to the west of the city centre.
 The Poor Law Commissioners approved an expenditure of £5,500 on the work, although according to an 1866 Post Office Directory, the final cost was around £7,500.
-The original buildings appear to have had a broadly cruciform arrangement with an entrance block at the south.
+The original buildings, which accommodated 260 inmates, had a broadly cruciform arrangement with an entrance block at the south.
 An infirmary with 164 beds was added at the west of the workhouse in 1872.
 The original layout of the site is shown on the 1880 map below.

 Cardiff workhouse site, 1880.